What Are Solid Wood Cabinet Doors In Cabinetry?

 By definition, solid wood cabinet doors only contain solid wood.
 Solid wood doors don’t have any composite materials like plywood or MDF.

-Some companies mimic the appearance of solid wood cabinet doors by applying a thin veneer over a shaped plywood or MDF core.
+Some companies mimic the appearance of solid wood doors by applying a thin veneer over a shaped plywood or MDF core.
 However, this type of door is not a solid wood door.

 As you now know, solid wood cabinet doors only have solid wood.
 So how do manufacturers transform lumber into a cabinet door?